mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 one or more vehicles and deployed to the ground, but can be installed inside vehicles instead.
-It contains two emergency operating units and two non-surgical aid stations along with a central sanitization and general- stores area.
+It contains two emergency operating units and two non-surgical aid stations along with a central sanitization and general-stores area.
 If deployed to the ground, each of the five modules is protected by a translucent 'bubble' of light polymer on a collapsible frame.
 Perfectly sterile conditions are hard to come by in the field, but a unit